 First, you’ll need to download the sra-toolkit from NCBI.
 Luckily, it’s hosted on their

-FTP server, so you can download it directly using commands like wget
+FTP server, so you can download it directly using commands like wget so long as you have

 the link: https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/2.9.4/sratoolkit.2.9.4-centos_linux64.tar.gz